 - range of motion of key joints including jaw joints, neck, shoulder, ribs and hips.

 Yes.
-77% of people who have Sleep Apnea have TMD-TMJ and pain.
-The root cause of TMD symptoms is related to airway problems and improper breathing function at night time.
-When there is night time airway problems, it initiates the clench reflex and here in lies the cause of all our problems.
+77% of people who have Sleep Apnea have temporomandibular pain.
+The root cause of symptoms is related to airway problems and improper breathing function at night time.
+When there are night time airway problems, it initiates the clench reflex and here in lies the cause of all our problems.
 80% of people who “clench their teeth” do not know because they are asleep.
-The clench reflex usually does not wake the person up all the way but rather into a lighter sleep where the tongue and other “obstructions” regain muscular tone and the airway becomes fully patent again.
-This is a very complex syndrome but the overall concept is simple: Bad airway causes clenching and tons of neuro-muscular tension, posture problems and dental damage.
+The clench reflex usually does not wake the person up all the way but rather into a lighter sleep where the tongue and other “obstructions” regain muscular tone and the airway becomes mostly patent again.

 Temporomandibular Pain is often misdiagnosed

 Temporomandibular syndrome (TMS) is often misdiagnosed as other things such as ear or sinus Infection.
 Others have migraine headaches and think they are just chronic migraine headache sufferers.
 It is common for people to “tolerate” Jaw tension, tooth clenching and believe they are “too stressed out” or “work too much at a computer or desk.”